Stay abreast of the regional Polystyrene markets that matter to you.

 Breaking news of latest developments affecting the markets.

 Insight and analysis of factors driving prices.

-Total Petrochemicals declared force majeure on 23 January on all of its PS products after an unplanned interruption at its 660,000 tonne/year plant at the CosMar petrochemical complex in Carville, Louisiana.
-The interruption was caused by unusually cold temperatures as part of winter storm Inga.
-Total said that the smaller two of its four PS production lines were initially idled and rates were reduced on the two larger lines.
-However, on 2 March, Total said that all four of its PS lines were running without issue.
+US polystyrene (PS) supply was tight at the beginning of the second quarter, as one producer was still replenishing inventories following an unplanned turnaround.
+Total Petrochemicals declared force majeure on 23 January on all its PS products after an unplanned interruption at its 660,000 tonne/year plant at the CosMar petrochemical complex in Carville, Louisiana.
+The interruption was caused by winter storm Inga.
+All four PS lines were running without issue on 2 March.
+There were no other issues with production during the second quarter.